Restoration logo

 Loss Notification and Assignment

-The homeowner had just returned from being out of town and noticed an abnormal ice formation on the exterior of the home.
-The damage didn’t stop there, when the owner entered the home she/he was met with standing water, ice accumulation, and moisture all throughout the home.
+The homeowner had just returned from out of town and noticed an abnormal ice formation on the exterior of the home.
+The damage didn’t stop there, when the owner entered the home they were met with standing water, ice accumulation, and moisture all throughout the home.
 The culprit?
 A burst pipe in the basement.

 When the restoration company assessed the customer’s home, they knew they needed to lean on their partners for assistance, and they contacted the team at 1-800-Packouts.
 The contents team was dispatched and on-site within 24 hours and coordinating with the homeowner and restoration contractor.